straubt1/tfx/README.md

 Create a plan to execute on TFx.

 `tfx plan` - Create a Workspace plan based on a current directory

+`tfx plan export` - Create and download a Sentinel Mock from a plan

 ### `tfx apply`